thiagoesteves/deployex/docs/examples/aws/README.md

-# AWS Deployment (with terraform)
+# AWS Deployment with Terraform

-This is an example of how to install deployex in an AWS cloud using terraform to programatically setup the enviromnent.
+This guide demonstrates how to deploy DeployEx in Amazon Web Services (AWS) using Terraform to programmatically set up the environment.

 ## Setup